bibekanandadatta/JHU-Dissertation-Template/README.md

 - If you find all the packages and their settings and macros to be overwhelming and distracting during the editing process, you can cut and paste all these contents to a separate `settings.tex` file (name it as you like) in the project directory.
 Then you can use the command `input{settings.tex}` to make your main file appear cleaner and less distracting. `\input{}` command literally pastes content from the source file.
 See [managing large project on Overleaf](https://www.overleaf.com/learn/latex/Management_in_a_large_project).

 - If the chapter name is too long, you may have to customize the header spacing in the geometry settings options to accommodate that.
+Tweak the variables `HeaderHeight` and `HeaderSpace` in the variable declaration section.
+You can add `showframe` option to the `geometry{}` command to see the layout of your document.
-Alternatively, you can use it with a short header option.
-But if it gets difficult to customize, you may want to remove all the header options by commenting them out in the main file.
+  - If you have one or two chapters with long title, changing it locally for individual chapter is a bit tricky task.
+In that case, you can use header with a short chapter title option.
+See the examples are given in individual chapters how to add a shorter title.
+But if it gets difficult to customize or generalize, you can also consider to remove all the header options by commenting them out in the document section of the `00-main.tex` file.

 - Finally, you may consider using `microtype` package to have a better typography.
 Check details on using [`microtype` package for writing thesis here](https://www.khirevich.com/latex/microtype/).